Episode 6

 Eschatology, concerns expectations of the end of the present age, human history, or even the end of the world itself.

-by William Aspinwall.) (dated: In the: Born in: ofound spiritual awakening in:His teachings, challenged established religious norms and advocated for a personal connection to spirituality, free from the interpretations of clergy.
+His teachings challenged established religious norms and advocated for a personal connection to spirituality, free from the interpretations of clergy.

-Fox’s ministry, faced considerable opposition, leading to multiple arrests, and confrontations with traditional religious authorities.
+Fox’s ministry faced considerable opposition, leading to multiple arrests, and confrontations with traditional religious authorities.

 Despite these challenges, he attracted many followers, particularly during a period of intense political and religious turmoil in England.